-Cooking whole artichokes can take about an hour, but cutting them in half or quarters before cooking reduces the cooking time less than 20 minutes.
+Cooking whole artichokes can take about an hour, but cutting them in half or quarters before cooking reduces the cooking time to less than 20 minutes.
 Plus, the half or quarter is a perfect serving size.

 Wash artichokes under running water.
 The pointed ends or the leaves can be removed by cutting off about ¼ inch with kitchen shears.
 Cut ¼ inch of the stem end of the artichoke off.
 On a cutting board, hold the artichoke with the stem facing up and cut through the entire artichoke with a large knife.
 Using a spoon scoop out the “choke” (fuzzy-looking part) and any sharp purple-ish petals.
-Set each half in a bowl of water with some lemon juice until your are ready to steam them.
+Set each half in a bowl of water with some lemon juice until they are ready to steam.
 Steam artichokes in a steamer basket by bringing the water to a boil, cover and reduce heat to low.
 Steam artichokes for 15-20 minutes until they are easily pierced at the stem end with a fork.

 Lemon Garlic Herb Butter

 - ½ cup butter

 In a small saucepan, melt butter.
 Add garlic and lemon zest.
 Serve with artichokes.

 - ½ cup mayonnaise